afterpartyai/bittensor-conversation-genome-project/README.md

 These tests run outside the Bittensor network (so no emissions), but they will get a test conversation, process it using your OpenAI key, and report the results.
 That will make sure the process itself is running properly on your machine.

 If everything is working properly, you are ready to run against the testnet.
-Simply run this file:
+Please see instructions in the [Register](#Register) section to register your hotkey and cold key on our testnet subnet.

+Once you are registered, edit the `nano testnet_start_miner.sh` to edit the start command to the correct wallet information and any additional flags you wish to include, and run this file:

 ```console
 bash testnet_start_miner.sh